nevoland/realue/README.md

 > ⬇️ `{ children }`

 ⚠️ DEPRECATED: `Component` as a map of components will not be supported.
-Use `withArrayChildren` instead.
+Use `withObjectChildren` instead.

 Builds an element from the provided `Component` with the props from `childProps(props)` and injects it as a `[destination]` prop (`children` by default).
 The element is only updated if `shouldUpdateOrKeys` returns `true` or if a prop whose name is listed in it changes.
 By default, the element is updated when at least one of the following props changes: `['value', 'name', 'onChange']`.